guillon/xtc/README.md

 ## Installation instructions

-Ensure installation of minimal required dependencies on the distribution:
+Ensure installation of minimal required dependencies on the distribution (here for deb like distributions):

     sudo apt install python3 python3-dev build-essential libomp5 binutils binutils-aarch64-linux-gnu binutils-x86-64-linux-gnu
     sudo apt install libpfm4-dev  # Optionally if using PMU counters on CPU for evaluation

+Ensure python version >=3.10 and <3.13.

-Setup a virtual python environment with python >= 3.10, and install base requirements, for instance:
+Install virtual environment, for instance:

     python3 -m venv .venv
     source .venv/bin/activate

 Install the package for development/testing with:

-    pip install -e .[dev]
+    pip3 install -e '.[dev]'

 Then install the MLIR requirements and optionally TVM and JIT backend requirements